 Ms. Carlise was appointed as the Company's Chief Accounting Officer, Treasurer and Secretary on June 22, 2021.
 Ms. Carlise previously served as the Company's Chief Financial Officer, Treasurer and Secretary from June 9, 2015 until the October 16, 2020 expiration of her CFO employment agreement with the Company.
 The Company retained her services on a non-exclusive basis as the Company's Comptroller to facilitate the CFO transition until December 7, 2020.
 Prior thereto she served as a financial advisor to FTE Networks (OTCQX: FTNW), a provider of infrastructure services for the telecommunications and wireless sector, from May 2014 through March 2015, and as Chief Financial Officer and director from September 2011 through May 2014.
 Prior to FTE Networks, she served as the Chief Executive Officer, Chief Financial Officer and a director of CSI Consultants Inc., which provided information technology consulting and system design to the industrial and manufacturing sectors, from July 2010 to September 2011 and as Chief Financial Officer and a director of Las Vegas Railway Express, Inc. (OTCBB: LVRE), a developer of passenger rail transportation and related ancillary services, from December 2009 through July 2010.
+From October 2006 to November 2007, Ms. Carlise served as Chief Financial Officer of Shearson Financial Network, Inc., a direct-to-consumer mortgage banking company.
 From October 1986 to April 2003, Ms. Carlise served as Chief Financial Officer, senior vice president and a director of National Record Mart, Inc. (NASDAQ: NRMI) the fourth largest music retailer in the US, as according to number of retail locations, generating approximately \$200 million annually, in 38 states, Hawaii and Guam.
 Ms. Carlise holds a Bachelor of Science in Finance with a Concentration in Monetary Economics, from Indiana University of Pennsylvania.
-We believe Ms. Carlise is well qualified to serve as Chief Accounting Officer, Treasurer, and Secretary of the Company based on her more than thirty-years of experience in finance and executive leadership positions.
+We believe Ms. Carlise is well qualified to serve as Chief Accounting Officer, Treasurer, and Secretary of the Company based on her more than thirty-years of experience in finance and execu